 Visits of all Varieties

 Up to two assemblies and two workshops plus lunch with the author for a small group of students and/or faculty.
-Full-day visits include a bookmark for every student as well as three copies each of Like Magic and Paper Chains and an Amacitia book box for the school's library.
+(Virtual lunch works too!)
+Full-day visits include a bookmark for every student as well as three copies of any of my books for the school's library.
 Presentations can be adapted in length from 30-50 minutes.

 Two assemblies or workshops plus lunch with the author for a small group of students and/or faculty.
+(Virtual lunch works too!)
 Presentations can be adapted in length from 30-50 minutes.

 Classroom visits can be scheduled locally or as part of a larger author visit.

-I'm happy to do a free 15-minute Skype visit for classes, community groups, or book clubs that have read one of my books.
-I'm also willing to do longer visits for a small fee.
+Each year, I am able to do a limited number of free 15-minute virtual visits for classes, community groups, or book clubs that have read one of my books.
+I'm also willing to do longer single-session visits for a small fee.

 My fourth graders had the opportunity to Skype with Elaine this school year, and it was, in a nutshell, amazing!
 We were reading "Paper Chains" as a class read aloud at the time, so my students were star-struck.
 Not only did Elaine share about her life and her writing process, but she even read aloud an excerpt from her not-yet-published upcoming novel!
 She also took the time to answer a TON of questions with the utmost kindness, patience, and warmth.
 It was an unforgettable experience for all of us!